miloszmisiek/ci-pp4-one_team/README.md

 # Deployment
 ## Using Heroku to deploy the project
 - Setup of the local workspace:
-  - This project was developed with use of [pipenv](https://pypi.org/project/pipenv/) to handle all dependencies
+  - This project was developed with the use of [pipenv](https://pypi.org/project/pipenv/) to handle all dependencies
   - Managing a `requirements.txt` file can be problematic, so Pipenv uses the upcoming `Pipfile` and `Pipfile.lock` instead, which is superior for basic use cases.
   - Create a `Procfile` in the local workspace and type in `web: gunicorn <name app>.wsgi:application` inside the file.
   - Commit and push to GitHub